fullben/bookstore-demo-performance/README.md

 With this demo the superior performance of MicroStream and the Java VM compared to JPA with a connected database is visualized.
 It is a Spring Boot application with a Vaadin frontend.
 Per default Postgres is used, but you can change the application's setup, to use any other database.

+This derivation from the original implementation by the MicroStream devs includes an extension for evaluating the performance using a REST API and [JMeter](https://jmeter.apache.org/).
+The documentation for this part of the project is available in a dedicated [README](README_EXTENSION.md) file.

 ## Setup

 - First you need to setup a Postgres database.
 Then the connection settings must be adjusted in the [application.properties](src/main/resources/application.properties) file accordingly.